Valen1706/java-crud-login/README.md

 # Java CRUD + Login System

-Este es un proyecto en Java que implementa un sistema de registro, login y operaciones CRUD (Create, Read, Update, Delete) conectados a una base de datos MySQL.
+This is a Java project that implements a registration, login, and CRUD (Create, Read, Update, Delete) system connected to a MySQL database.

-## ✨ Funcionalidades
+## ✨ Features

-- Registro de nuevos usuarios
+- User registration
-- Login de usuarios
+- User login
-- Crear datos personales
+- Create personal data
-- Leer registros por apellido
+- Read records by last name
-- Actualizar registros existentes
+- Update existing records
-- Eliminar registros por ID
+- Delete records by ID

-## 🛠️ Tecnologías utilizadas
+## 🛠️ Technologies Used

 - Java
 - JDBC (Java Database Connectivity)